edwardwohaijun/simple-filer/README.md

 filer.removeTask(taskID)
 ```
 When the file is received and saved successfully, you can choose to remove it by calling `removeTask()`.
+It's recommended to call this method after you have saved the file in your hard drive, otherwise it'd take unnecessary space.

 ## Events
 ```